thefool309/MCCDocs/_posts/Tribes/2025-09-16-The_Chosen_Zuu.md

 **Benefits:** Merit-based rank in a para-military organization that is universally recognized among all alignment members.
 Shared materials resources and intelligence among members and allies.

 **Secret Sign:** A clenched right paw brought to the upper left torso, striking the chest twice, also used as a salute to superior officers.

+**Relations:** This tribe tends to get along well with other mutant tribes.
+They are one of the few tribes that can even get along with some pure strain humans.
+They don't get along well with [The Gene Police]({{ site.baseurl }}/2025/09/17/The_Gene_Police.html).
+They have even been known to send warriors into other tribes to root out what they believe to be Gene Police spies.
+They see this as "cleansing rotted ideals" from a tribe in grave danger.
+They tend to be a fairly friendly tribe and do trade with many of the other mutant tribes across the land.